TomusD/NoSQL-LA-CRIME/README.md

 ### 3. Load the Dataset

-Load the LAPD dataset into the PostgreSQL database using the provided scripts.
+Load the LAPD dataset into the MongoDB database using the provided scripts.

 ```bash
 py  manage.py  import_data